gkorpal/latex-vim-tutorial/README.md

 BibLaTeX manages your references and bibliographies.
 This particular flavour does so in the [Chicago](https://www.chicagomanualofstyle.org/tools_citationguide.html) style, a popular style in the humanities and social sciences.

-If you require a different citation style, check out the resources to see whether you should use plain `biblatex`, or a custom version of it.
+→ **NOTE:**If you require a different citation style, you should do some research to see whether you should use plain `biblatex` or a custom version of it.
+It seems that for MLA you can use `[biblatex-mla](https://ctan.org/pkg/biblatex-mla)`, and for APA there is `[biblatex-apa](https://ctan.org/pkg/biblatex-apa)` (both are updated in 2022), but please do some [Ducking](https://duckduckgo.com/) before sticking to a method.

 In any case, I invoke biblatex-chicago as follows (this should work with any biblatex package):